outaagunga/documentation/interview_questions.md

   * Predict likely interview questions
   * Give sample answers
   * Create a cheat sheet you can refer to during the interview.
-  * Convert these into short interview-ready answers
+  * Convert these into short interview-ready answers grouped by theme.
+Do it in segment if your limits doesn't allow to do it all at once

 ### **2. Create a Quick-Reference Notes Page**